George Johnson Wood-Engraving Collection

 1Dr Johnson was the author of French and English Wood Engraving: An Essay (Manchester, 1969), and contributed a chapter on ‘English wood engravers and French illustrated books’ to Ulrich Finke (ed.), French 19th Century Painting and Literature: With Special Reference to the Relevance of Literary Subject-Matter to French Painting (Manchester, 1972).
 He also published a collection of poetry, Flowing Tide and Slack Water (London, 1961).

-- Recorded in online printed-book catalogue and in a detailed, handwritten catalogue compiled by George Johnson.
+- Recorded in Library Search and in a detailed, handwritten catalogue compiled by George Johnson.